tan1193/StudentManagement/README.md

 6. Access the application at https://localhost:7139/

 ## Features
+### Frontend

-The Student Management application allows users to perform the following tasks:
+The frontend of the application can be accessed at https://localhost:7139/.
+Users can perform the following actions:

+- Login page
+- Student listing page
+- Student detail Page
+- Filter, Paging

+### Backend
+- Login API
-- View a list of all students
+- Get All students API
-- Add a new student
-- Edit an existing student
-- Delete a student
+- Filter student by name, phone number, ID number API
-- Search for students by name or ID
+- Get student detail by ID API
 ## Swagger

 The API documentation for the backend can be accessed at https://localhost:7034/swagger/index.html.
 This page provides detailed information about the available endpoints, parameters, and responses.